COVID-19 is an emerging, rapidly evolving situation.

 Live pigs are transported between many parts of the world, spreading the influenza viruses they carry, and allowing them to mix and evolve in ways that could produce another influenza pandemic.
 To prepare against future outbreaks in humans, countries must step up swine surveillance and encourage vaccination of swine workers, according to recent studies.

-In research published in Nature Communications, Fogarty scientists Drs.
+Nature Communications, Fogarty scientists Drs.
 Martha Nelson and Cecile Viboud and their international collaborators investigated how swine trade can spur the evolution of influenza, including the 2009 H1N1 pandemic.

 "The central question is how a flu virus jumps from animals to humans, and we understand so little," Nelson said.
 "We must gain more understanding of viral evolution in animal hosts or we’re going to be just as flat-footed when the next pandemic occurs."
 In the 2009 pandemic, the influenza virus transmitted from swine to people, with the first human outbreak in Mexico.
 "But we have no idea where that virus evolved undetected in pigs for many years or how it got to Mexico."